SunsetFi/suntime-js/docs/04-realms.md

 If this requirement is violated, `evaluateExpressionSync` will throw `StaticJsConcurrentEvaluationError`

-### `evaluateModule(script: string, opts?: StaticJsRunTaskOptions)`
+### `evaluateModule(script: string, opts?: StaticJsRealmEvaluateSourceOptions)`

-Queues a module evaluation in the realm's task queue and returns a promise that resolves to the [StaticJsModule](./05-modules.md).
+Queues a module evaluation in the realm's task queue and returns a promise that resolves to the resulting [StaticJsModule](./05-modules.md).

-If the module is asynchronous (has a top-level await), the promise will wait until the module fully evaluates before resolving.
+If the module is asynchronous (has a top-level await), or depends on another module that is asynchronous, the promise will wait until the full module chain fully evaluates before resolving.

 Note that module linking will be done immediately upon calling the method, while the declaration and evaluation steps will wait for the task queue.